-+C-222-003 Upcycled Garment (not eligible for State Fair Fashion Show unless it is part of a complete, constructed outfit.
-See class +C-410-030 under Fashion Show.)
-(SF 21)-Create a garment from used textile-based items.
-The original used item must be redesigned (not just decorated) in some way to create a new wearable piece of clothing.
++C-222-003 Upcycled Garment (Eligible for State Fair Fashion Show).(SF 28)-Create a garment from used textile-based items.
+The original used item must be redesigned using skills learned in STEAM Clothing 2 (not just decorated) in some way to create a new wearable piece of clothing.
 The finished garment must reflect at least one skill learned in this project.
-A "before" picture and a description of the redesign process must accompany the entry.
+A Design Data Card must be included with this project including a "before" picture no larger than 4.25 X 5.5 inches.
+The data card is available at https://go.unl.edu/ne4hclothing.